devChuk/devchukV1/README.md

-devchuk.github.io
+devchukV1
 =================

-This is the website of Brian Chuk!
-It has a blog, portfolio, about page, and contact page.
+This was actually the second website I've ever made.
+It's retired now :D

+Please see [brianch.uk](brianch.uk) for the new version

 Run with:
 > bundle exec jekyll serve --watch